-The National Assessment of Educational Progress (NAEP) 2011 grade 8 science assessment was designed to measure students' knowledge of three broad content areas: physical science, life science, and Earth and space sciences; and four science practices: identifying science principles, using science principles, using scientific inquiry, and using technological design.
+The National Assessment of Educational Progress (NAEP) science assessment was designed to measure students' knowledge of three broad content areas: Physical Science, Life Science, and Earth and Space Sciences; and four science practices: Identifying Science Principles, Using Science Principles, Using Scientific Inquiry, and Using Technological Design.
 These four practices describe how students use their science knowledge by measuring what they are able to do with the science content.

 In 2009, a new framework was introduced that replaced the one used for the 1996, 2000, and 2005 science assessments.
-The 2009 and 2011 assessments were developed using the same framework, allowing the results from the two assessment years to be compared.
+The 2009, 2011, and 2015 assessments were developed using the same framework, allowing the results from the three assessment years to be compared.
 A variety of factors made it necessary to create a new framework: the publication of National Science Education Standards1 and Benchmarks for Scientific Literacy2, advances in both science and cognitive research, the growth in national and international science assessments, advances in innovative assessment approaches, and the need to incorporate accommodations so that the widest possible range of students can be fairly assessed.

 The framework organizes science content into the following three broad areas reflecting the science curriculum students are generally exposed to across the K-12 curriculum.

 Because of differences in curricular emphasis, the proportion of the assessment devoted to each content area and science practice varies by grade.
-See the amount of assessment time specified by the framework and devoted in the assessment to each of the three components for grades 4, 8, and 12.
+See the amount of assessment time specified by the framework and devoted in the assessment to each of the three components for grades 4, 8, and 12 in the 2015 assessment.